Grid scale Battery energy storage systems (BESS)

 Guidance for BESS

 The NFCC Guidance is 'based upon a range of supporting materials including academic research, national and international standards, case studies, and industry guidance'.
-It has the 'safety of the public and emergency responders in mind' and 'is based on trying to help reduce the risk as far as reasonably practicable'.
-It relates specifically to grid scale (typically 1MW or larger) BESS in open air environments, using lithium-ion batteries.
+It has the 'safety of the public and emergency responders in mind' and 'is intended to help reduce the risk to as low as reasonably practicable'.
+It relates to '...battery energy storage systems (BESS) which are deployed in open air environments, with an energy capacity of one megawatt hour (MWh) or greater using lithium variant batteries'.

 Where a BESS site includes permanent buildings, there will be additional requirements.
 You can find further information about this in our 'For designers, applicants and planners' section.